graeme-winter/dials_tutorials/CCP4-CSSB-2025/dui2-processing.md

 For EIGER data there is not one file per image, but usually a few files with the extension `.h5`.
 In this case, just select the file with the name that ends `_master.h5`, or, (better) if it is present, the file with the extension `.nxs`.
 >

 DUI has not actually done the import yet.
 To do that you need to click on the "Run" button with the DIALS logo, at the bottom of the window.
-Once that is completed, in the "Log" tab you should see output that looks like this
+Once that is completed, in the "Log" tab you should see output that looks like this:

 ```